attempering/at-engine/doc/cfg-options.md

 Due to limited time in preparing this document as well as limited knowledge on the program, errors are inevitable.
-For these, we must apologize and encourage the reader to explore the source code for a correct meaning of various options.
+For these, we must apologize and encourage the reader to explore the source code for the true meaning of various options.

 2023.4.26